 The exhibition comprises new large-scale scroll drawings, video works, and striking bale forms – sculptural and sound installations from which competing voices emerge and invite the visitor to listen, look, and perhaps have a bit of a laugh.

 Laura Fitzgerald is a visual artist working in drawing, painting, video, and text.
-A graduate of both the National College of Art and Design, Dublin and Royal College of Art, London, she is a recipient of the Visual Arts Bursary Award (Arts Council of Ireland) for 2021.
-She was shortlisted the Zurich Portrait Prize 2020 and recent exhibitions include participation in the 39th EVA International with Fantasy Farming (2020) at Limerick City Gallery of Art, the site-specific Cosmic Granny (2019) in Inch, Co.
+A graduate of both the National College of Art and Design, Dublin and Royal College of Art, London, she was a recipient of the Visual Arts Bursary Award (Arts Council of Ireland) in 2020.
+She was also shortlisted for the Zurich Portrait Prize 2020 and recent exhibitions include participation in the 39th EVA International with Fantasy Farming (2020) at Limerick City Gallery of Art, the site-specific Cosmic Granny (2019) in Inch, Co.
 Kerry, and Lucian’s Neighbours (2018) at the Irish Museum of Modern Art, Dublin.
 She recently received a Golden Fleece Award for 2021 to create a studio on her father’s land in Kerry.

 Tel: 021 480 5042